algolia/docsearch/docs/src/required-configuration.md

 ### Implement the right classes as [selectors][3]

-You can add some specific static classes to help us identify your content's role.
+You can add some specific static classes to help us find your content's role.
 These classes can not involve any style changes.
 These dedicated classes will help us to create a great learn as you type experience from your documentation.

 - Add a static class `DocSearch-content` to the main container of your textual content.
 It is mostly a `<main/>` or an `<article/>` HTML element.